system76/tech-docs/src/models/nebula49-1/assembly.md

 - 4x Short velcro straps
     - 2x on the side of the chassis
     - 1x on the bottom of the chassis
-    - 1x on the GPU brace
+    - 1x on the side fan bracket

 In addition, nebula49 ships with the following non-installed accessories: